• Skip to primary navigation

 • Early diagnosis.
 Researchers are getting closer to being able to identify infants who will develop cerebral palsy.
 Earlier diagnosis allows for interventions that can significantly limit disability.

 • Constraint-induced therapy.
-CIT is a promising new therapy that involves constraining a child’s stronger limb.
-This forces the weaker limb to develop more strength.
+CIT is a promising new therapy that constrains a child’s stronger limb.
+This forces the weaker limb to build strength.

 • Functional electrical stimulation.
 FES uses electrical currents to stimulate muscles and hopefully restore some movement.